Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Whites are fine as is but you need to add a little sugar OR salt to your yolks before freezing.
 I use salt since it's used in so many recipes.
 Then just pop them out and let them defrost when you need them!
 They keep for at least three months.

-I separate my eggs on the daily due to dietary constraints and recipe requirements.
+I separate my eggs daily due to dietary constraints and recipe requirements.
 Storing them properly saves me a lot of time and money.

 Egg whites can be kept covered in the fridge for a few days, but if you have several, it's best to freeze them.
 Pour each egg white into a compartment of your ice cube tray and freeze.
 When you want to use them, defrost them at room temperature.

 Egg yolks dont freeze well and can dry out after a day in the fridge by itself.
-In an airtight container, cover with a bit of water and place in fridge.
-Theyll keep for 2-3 days.
+In an airtight container, cover with a bit of water and place in the fridge.
+They will keep for 2-3 days.
 Just drain the water before using.